Georgia formally applies for EU membership | DW | 03.03.2022

 "We are applying today for EU membership," Garibashvili said in a statement after signing the application letter, according to dpa news agency.
 "Georgia is a European state and continues to make a valuable contribution to its protection and development," he added.

-Georgia's move comes after Ukrainian President Volodymyr Zelenskyy urged his country's membership amid Russia's ongoing invasion.
+Georgia's move comes after Ukrainian President Volodymyr Zelenskyy urged membership for his country amid Russia's ongoing invasion.

 Both Georgia and Ukraine are former Soviet states that fear a renewed takeover by Russia.